DhillonPatel9/raleigh-event-webscraper/README.md

     ```

 4. Run the Notebook:
-Open scraping_demo.ipynb in Jupyter Notebook or your preferred environment and run the cells.
+Open scraping_demo.ipynb in Jupyter Notebook or your preferred IDE and run the cells.

 5. Output:
 The sample_output.csv file will be generated under the `data` directory.